designyourbobbiverse/DRAGON/README.md

 - blast radius: `0.3`
 - output: one CSV density field per frame

-The output path is currently hard-coded in `main.cpp`:
+The output path is currently hard-coded in `Problem.cpp`:

 ```text
 /Users/bobbiemarkwick/DRAGON_OUT/frame-####.csv
 ```

-Change the path in `main.cpp` for your local run.
+Change the path in `Problem.cpp` for your local run.
+To configure a different simulation, update the problem initialization and cycle-completion behavior there; `main.cpp` now contains only the simulation loop.

 ## Running Tests